Marketo/android-sdk/README.md

 - Register Marketo Push Service

 To receive push notifications from Marketo, you need to add the Marketo Service and Broadcast Receiver to your AndroidManifest.xml.
-Add before the closing </application> tag.
+Add before the closing of application tag.
 ```java
     <receiver android:name="com.marketo.MarketoBroadcastReceiver" android:permission="com.google.android.c2dm.permission.SEND">
         <intent-filter>